betalgo/openai/Readme.md

 ```

 ## Notes:
-I couldn't find enough time to test all the methods or improve the documentation.
-My main target was to make fine-tuning available.
-If you hit any issue please report it or pull request always appreciated.
+Please note that due to time constraints, I was unable to thoroughly test all of the methods or fully document the library.
+If you encounter any issues, please do not hesitate to report them or submit a pull request - your contributions are always appreciated.

-*I was building an SDK for myself then I decide to share it, I hope it will be useful for you.
-I haven't maintained any open source projects before.
-Any help would be much appreciated.
-I am open to suggestions If you would like to contribute somehow.*
+I initially developed this SDK for my personal use and later decided to share it with the community.
+As I have not maintained any open-source projects before, any assistance or feedback would be greatly appreciated.
+If you would like to contribute in any way, please feel free to reach out to me with your suggestions.

-I will be using the latest libraries all the time.
-Also, next releasing will include breaking changes frequently *(as I mentioned before I was building the SDK for myself.
-Unfortunately I do not have time to plan these changes and support lower version apps)*.
-So please be aware of that before starting to use the library.

-As you can guess I do not accept any damage caused by use of the library.
-You are always free to use other libraries or OpenAI Web-API.
+I will always be using the latest libraries, and future releases will frequently include breaking changes.
+Please take this into consideration before deciding to use the library.
+I want to make it clear that I cannot accept any responsibility for any damage caused by using the library.
+If you feel that this is not suitable for your purposes, you are free to explore alternative libraries or the OpenAI Web-API.

 ## Changelog
+### 6.6.8
+* **Breaking Changes**
+    * Renamed `Engine` keyword to `Model` in accordance with OpenAI's new naming convention.
+    * Deprecated `DefaultEngineId` in favor of `DefaultModelId`.
+    * `DefaultEngineId` and `DefaultModelId` is not static anymore.

+* Added support for Azure OpenAI, a big thanks to @copypastedeveloper!
+* Added support for Tokenizer, inspired by @dluc's https://github.com/dluc/openai-tools repository.
+Please consider giving the repo a star.

+These two changes are recent additions, so please let me know if you encounter any issues.
+* Updated documentation links from beta.openai.com to platform.openai.com.
 ### 6.6.7
 * Added Cancellation Token support, thanks to @robertlyson
 * Updated readme file, thanks to @qbm5, @gotmike, @SteveMCarroll